ericjanto/personal-blog/content/pages/me.md

 template: page
 ---

-These days I spend most of my time studying AI & Computer Science in Edinburgh.
+These days, I spend most of my time studying AI & Computer Science in Edinburgh.
 I also play lots of music, and hike up Arthur's seat from time to time.

 ### Education